 One unusual effect of rapid vision loss is called Charles Bonnet Syndrome.
 This condition, which sometimes accompanies macular degeneration, produces hallucinations.
 These hallucinations do not reflect mental illness or another neurological disorder; they are, in effect, occasional visual “additions” to limited sight, and may even be pleasant—flowers, animals, faces.
-An estimated 10 to 40 percent of those with AMD experience this syndrome.
+An estimated 10 to 40 percent of those with AMD experience this syndrome

 There is no cure for macular degeneration, but early detection means more treatment options may be available and research into the condition is ongoing.
-While there are currently no direct treatments for dry macular degeneration, there are some recommendations to follow which may help slow the progress of either the wet or dry form.
-These include stopping smoking, eating lots of vegetables and fruits, especially dark green leafy vegetables (such as spinach, kale and collards) and taking, with your doctor's approval, supplements with zinc, copper and anti-oxidant vitamins (vitamins C, E and beta carotene).
-The National Eye Institute is studying other supplements that can affect eye health including omega-3 (fish oil), lutein and zeaxanthin.
+While there are currently no direct treatments for dry macular degeneration, there are some recommendations to follow that may help slow the progress of either the wet or dry form.
+These include stopping smoking, eating lots of vegetables and fruits, especially dark green leafy vegetables (such as spinach, kale, and collards) and taking, with your doctor's approval, supplements with zinc, copper and anti-oxidant vitamins (vitamins C, E and beta carotene).
+The National Eye Institute is studying other supplements that can affect eye health including omega-3 (fish oil), lutein, and zeaxanthin.

 Wet macular degeneration can be treated, and early detection and treatment may prevent severe vision loss.
 Medications currently available are delivered to the eye by injection.
 These treatments help reduce the growth of abnormal blood vessels and help preserve, or in some cases improve, the vision that remains.
 Other options, used less frequently, include photodynamic or laser surgery; additional options are under investigation.
 For most people, therapies require multiple treatments, and can result in slower loss of vision.